 About the Commission on the Future of London’s Roads and Streets

 The purpose of the Commission is to develop new cross-party, cross-sector thinking on ways forward for London’s roads and streets.

-Considering the impact on different groups of users, the commission will recommend policies to maintain London’s competitiveness, reduce congestion and pollution, increase livability and the vitality of city streets, improve public health, and promote inclusive and sustainable growth.
+Considering the impact on different groups of users, the Commission will recommend policies to maintain London’s competitiveness, reduce congestion and pollution, increase liveability and the vitality of city streets, improve public health, and promote inclusive and sustainable growth.

 The Commission will look at the role that different types of policy interventions could play in meeting the challenges facing London’s roads and streets.

 The Commission is chaired by Sir Malcolm Grant CBE, Chair of NHS England, and is made up of senior experts in the field of transport policy, economic development, health and urban planning.